 However, while most other livestock-guarding breeds are loners, who don’t mind being alone for long periods of time, Leonbergers need plenty of love and attention from their families.
 Fortunately, they’re so much fun you won’t mind hanging out with them all the time.

 Leonbergers are pretty heavy shedders, so you’ll have to learn to cope with fur covering everything you own.
-There are a few things you can do to help reduce the amount of hair they shed (we discuss a variety of ways to do so here), such as brushing them regularly and ensuring that they receive enough omega-3 fatty acids in their diet.
+There are a few things you can do to help reduce the amount of hair they shed, such as brushing them regularly and ensuring that they receive enough omega-3 fatty acids in their diet.

 On the other hand, Leonbergers don’t really require much grooming (aside from regular brushing).
 Just bathe them once a month or so and keep an eye out for any mats that may develop, and his coat will likely stay in great condition.